Kuanwei1225/rpi/README.md

-# rpi_eSPI
+# rpi
-Try to implement Enhance SPI (eSPI) algorithm on Raspberry Pi
+Note rpi and some Raspberry pi 3B+ project.